Technical analysis

 .PARAMETER UserPrincipalName

-The UPN of the user reporting the problem.
+The UPN of the affected user.

 #>